qurator-spk/eynollah/docs/train.md

 ### machine based reading order

-To infer the reading order using a reading order model, we need a page XML file containing layout information but without the reading order.
+To infer the reading order using a reading order model, we need a PAGE XML file containing layout information but without the reading order.
 We simply need to provide the model directory, the XML file, and the output directory.
 The new XML file with the added reading order will be written to the output directory with the same name.
 We need to run: